tthoma24/lambda-s3-sftp/README.md

     SSH_HOST - the host address of the destination SFTP server SSH_USERNAME - the SSH account username
-    SSH_PASSWORD - the SSH account password, OR SSH_PRIVATE_KEY - path to a private key file, in 'bucket:key' format
+    SSH_PASSWORD - the SSH account password, OR SSH_PRIVATE_KEY - path to a private key file on S3, in 'bucket:key' format

 The following environment variables MAY be set: